 Arbitrators examine evidence and apply laws, regulations, and policies before making impartial decisions.
 Advanced degrees and years of experience in conflict resolution usually are required to work in arbitration.
-Requirements vary by state, but there is a national license of arbitrators.
+Requirements vary by state, but there is a national licensure of arbitrators.
 Individuals can get an introduction to the profession through associate's degree programs.
 Bachelor's degree studies offer a more in-depth look at the profession, while master's degree and certificate programs offer advanced training, often to people already working in the field.
 Program fields include labor studies, human resources, business management, conflict resolution, negotiation and arbitration.
 Students may have the option for specialization in areas like cooperation and conflict resolution or environment and security.

 Associate of Arts in Labor Studies

 Associate's degree programs provide general education coursework in critical thinking skills, quantitative analysis, the arts, and social, behavioral, and natural sciences, as well as the humanities.
 About a third of the coursework is concentrated in the labor studies core and includes:

 - State and national labor laws